-- 7 The imask field represents PDSC_RPD_IMASK and is a bit vector (0 - 31) specifying the integer registers that are saved in the variable portion of the register save area on entry to the procedure.
+- The imask field is a bit vector (0-31) specifying the integer registers that are saved in the variable portion of the register save area on entry to the procedure.
 The least significant bit corresponds to register \$0.
-Bits 31, 30, 28, and the register containing the entry return address of this mask should never be set because \$31 is the integer Read-As-Zero register, \$30 is the hardware SP, \$29 (GP) is always assumed to be destroyed during a procedure call or return, and the return address is saved at known offset zero in the register save area in every stack frame procedure. - The fmask field represents PDSC_RPD_FMASK and is a bit vector (0 31) specifying the floating-point registers that are saved in the variable portion of the register save area on entry to the procedure.
+Bits 31, 30, 28, and the register containing the entry return address of this mask should never be set because \$31 is the integer Read-As-Zero register, \$30 is the hardware SP, \$29 (GP) is always assumed to be destroyed during a procedure call or return, and the return address is saved at known offset zero in the register save area in every stack frame procedure.
+The imask field can be accessed with PDSC RPD IMASK. - The fmask field is a bit vector (0-31) specifying the floating-point registers that are saved in the variable portion of the register save area on entry to the procedure.
 The least significant bit corresponds to register \$f0.
-Bit 31 of this mask should never be set because it corresponds to the floating-point Read-As-Zero register. - The handler_address field represents PDSC_RPD_HANDLER and is an absolute procedure value (quadword) for a run-time static exception handling procedure.
-This part of the procedure descriptor is optional.
+Bit 31 of this mask should never be set because it corresponds to the floating-point Read-As-Zero register.
+The fmask field can be accessed with PDSC RPD FMASK.

+- 11 The handler_address field is an absolute procedure value (quadword) for a run-time static exception handling procedure.
+The handler address field can be accessed with PDSC RPD HANDLER. - This part of the procedure descriptor is optional.
 However, it must be supplied if PDSC_FLAGS_HANDLER_VALID is 1.
-If PDSC_FLAGS_HANDLER_VALID is 0, the contents or existence of PDSC_RPD_HANDLER is unpredictable. - The handler_data_address field represents PDSC_RPD_HAN-DLER_DATA and is a quadword of data for the exception handler.
-This part of the procedure descriptor is optional.
+If PDSC_FLAGS_HANDLER_VALID is 0, the contents or existence of PDSC_RPD_HANDLER is unpredictable. - The handler_data_address field is a quadword of data for the exception handler.
+The handler_data_address field can be accessed with PDSC RPD HANDLER DATA. - This part of the procedure descriptor is optional.
 However, it must be supplied if PDSC_FLAGS_HANDLER_VALID is 1.
-If PDSC_FLAGS_HANDLER_VALID is 0, the contents or existence of PDSC_RPD_HANDLER_DATA is unpredictable. - 11 The save_ra field represents PDSC_PRD_SAVE_RA and is the number of the register in which the return address is maintained during the body of the procedure.
-If this procedure uses the standard calling conventions and does not modify \$26, both PDSC_RPD_ENTRY_RA and PDSC_RPD_SAVE_RA will specify \$26.
+If PDSC_FLAGS_HANDLER_VALID is 0, the contents or existence of PDSC_RPD_HANDLER_DATA is unpredictable. - The save_ra field is the number of the register in which the return address is maintained during the body of the procedure.
+The save_rafield can be accessed with PDSC_PRD_SAVE_RA. - If this procedure uses the standard calling conventions and does not modify \$26, both PDSC_RPD_ENTRY_RA and PDSC_RPD_SAVE_RA will specify \$26.